 Diet and lifestyle

-Practice techniques to lower your stress levels and improve your ability to cope under pressure.
-Yoga, meditation all be particularly beneficial .
+- Practice techniques to lower your stress levels and improve your ability to cope under pressure.
+Yoga, meditation, hypnotherapy, tai chi and qi gong may all be particularly beneficial .